LeilaAyman/tripbasket/CURRENCY_README.md

 ## Overview

-This implementation provides a single source of truth for currency management across the TripBasket app, with EGP as the base currency and support for USD and EUR conversions.
+This implementation provides a single source of truth for currency management across the TripsBasket app, with EGP as the base currency and support for USD and EUR conversions.

 ## Architecture